Maik Franz: Attributes

-In the 2007–08 season, Franz was openly criticised for his play style, distinguished by hard challenges and continuous provocation of opposing players.
-The criticism reached its height in February 2008, following the match between VfB Stuttgart, and Karlsruher SC.
-Stuttgart-star Mario Gómez grossly insulted Franz for his player style.
-He later retracted his words, but maintained his criticism of Franz.
-As a result, both the criticism and support for Franz (KSC fans nicknamed him "Iron Maik") intensified.
-Following the release of an official report on the incident, the discussion faded out over the following weeks.
-In April 2011, Werder Bremen captain Torsten Frings and manager Thomas Schaaf criticised Franz for having elbowed Denni Avdić in the face during an aerial challenge.
+In the 2007–08 season, Franz was openly criticised for his playing style, which was distinguished by hard challenges and the continuous provocation of opposing players.
+The criticism reached its height in February 2008 following a match between VfB Stuttgart and Karlsruher SC.
+Stuttgart star Mario Gómez harshly criticised Franz for his style of play.
+Gómez later retracted his words but maintained his criticism of Franz.
+As a result, both criticism and support for Franz intensified, with KSC fans nicknaming him "Iron Maik".
+Following the release of an official report on the incident, the discussion gradually faded over the following weeks.
+In April 2011, Werder Bremen captain Torsten Frings and manager Thomas Schaaf criticised Franz for elbowing Denni Avdić in the face during an aerial challenge.

-Due to his playing style, Franz is frequently booked.
-In the 2009–10 season, he donated 500 Euro to charity for each of his eleven yellow cards.
-In 2010–11, Franz was booked thirteen times in twenty-three matches.
+Due to his playing style, Franz was frequently booked.
+During the 2009–10 season, he donated 500 euros to charity for each of his eleven yellow cards.
+In the 2010–11 season, Franz was booked thirteen times in twenty-three matches.

 International career

-On 12 February 2002, Franz made his debut for the German U-21 national team against Northern Ireland.
-He was part of the German squad for the 2004 U21 European Championship, making his only appearance in against Sweden.
+On 12 February 2002, Franz made his debut for the Germany U21 national team against the Northern Ireland U21 national team.
+He was part of the German squad for the 2004 UEFA European Under-21 Championship, making his only appearance against Sweden.